Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators: Introduction and Preliminary Facts

-(see (14) and (27)).
-If $\lim_{t\rightarrow c}\alpha_{k}(t)=0$ for some $c\in A\cap\lbrack0,2\pi)$ then $\frac{1}{\alpha_{k}(t)}$ and $a_{k}(t)\Psi _{k,t}(x)$ are unbounded.
-It follows from (17) and Definition 1 that the boundlessness of $\frac{1}{\alpha_{k}(t)}$ is the characterization of the spectral singularities.
-Since $\frac{1}{\alpha_{k}(t)}$ may have an integrable boundlessness, in general, its boundlessness is not a criterion for the nonexistence of the integral of $a_{k}(t)\Psi_{k,t}$ over $[0,2\pi].$ Moreover, the considerations of the spectral singularities, that is the consideration of the boundlessness of $\frac{1}{\alpha_{k}(t)}$ play only the crucial rule for the investigations of the spectrality of $L$.
-On the other hand, the papers [1,3,16] show that the Hill's operator $H,$ in general, is not a spectral operator.
-Therefore to construct the spectral expansion for the operator $L$ in the general case we need to introduce the new concepts connected with the integrability of $a_{k}(t)\Psi_{k,t}$ over $[0,2\pi).$ Indeed, to construct the spectral expansion for\ compactly supported continuous function $f$ we need to consider the existence of the integral w.r.t. $t$ of the function
+It readily follows from the Definitions 2 and 4 that if $L$ has ESS at infinity then it has spectral singularity at infinity too.
+However, the existence of the spectral singularity at infinity does not imply that it has ESS at infinity.

-for all $x\in\lbrack0,1]$ which can be reduced to the investigation of the integrability (not the boundlessness) of $\frac{1}{\alpha_{k}(t)}.$ In this paper, everywhere, we suppose that $f$ is a \ compactly supported and continuous function and use the following obvious claim.
+Note that it follows from (12) and Definitions 1 and 2 that the boundlessness of $\frac{1}{\alpha_{k}}$ is the characterization of the spectral singularities and the considerations of the spectral singularities play only the crucial rule for the investigations of the spectrality of $L$.
+On the other hand, the papers [1, 3, 14-16] show that the periodic differential operators, in general, is not a spectral operator.
+Therefore to construct the spectral expansion for the operator $L$ in the general case we need to introduce the new concepts ESS and SQ connected with the nonintegrability of $\frac{1}{\alpha_{k}}$, since $\frac{1}{\alpha_{k}}$ may have an integrable boundlessness.
+In fact, to construct the spectral expansion we need to consider the existence of the integral with respect to $t$ over $[0,2\pi)$ of the function in (23) for almost all $x$.